npmcdn-to-unpkg-bot/social-wall/README.md

 All you need for YouTube is one thing : your `App ID`.
 Place it here `$YT_app_id`.

 #Bugs and changes to make
+* Don't use a PHP file anymore, or try to manage it better.
 * Add link to the account in the top title of every post.
 * Add a parameter to change the date format.
-* Don't use a PHP file anymore, or try to manage it better.
 * Refactor the code to improve performance.
-* Re organise the git repo.
-* When the PHP file is not found, the 404 error is not managed every time, this error can stop all the JavaScript in your site...